 A rare opportunity to own an end unit with multiple upgrades including a hardwood floor throughout the main level, crown molding, plantation shutters, stainless steel appliances, fireplace, contemporary lighting, and an open concept living area.
 Great location with easy access to I-68 & downtown.
 This is a special find duplex w/ a 2-car garage and off-street parking!
 Relax with a tranquil back deck & patio ideal for entertaining, landscaped, coy pond with water feature, & complete with a Japanese Maple tree!
-Call today for your tour at this amazing home for sale at 408 Cimarron Place, Morgantown, WV.
+Call today for your tour of this amazing home for sale at 408 Cimarron Place Morgantown WV.

 This home for sale at 408 Cimarron Place Morgantown, WV is just one of the many beautiful homes available.

 To make sure that you’re taking advantage of our listings.
 Don’t miss out any of our website features.

 From the homepage, you can select the drop-down box for Property Type.
 Then you’ll see a lot more types of properties that are available.
 For example, if you are specifically looking for Homes for Sale in WV with Acreage, you can see it from the list which says Commercial, Acreage, Multi-Unit, Residential Rentals, and More!
 It even allows you to search for a specific price range and the city where you want to live.
 So don’t forget to explore Morgantown WV real estate.

 PLACES TO VISIT IN MORGANTOWN,WV- WHILE FINDING HOMES FOR SALE